zuozhenggh/learning-library/data-management-library/security/advanced/avdf/avdf.md

      ![](images/dbseclab_audit_activity_report01.png)

-14. Finally, explore the filters and view the details on the audit data<br>
-For example, click on the `Event Status` tab and filter the report by `FAILURE`
+14. Finally, explore the filters and view the details on the audit data For example, click on the `Event Status` tab and filter the report by `FAILURE`

      ![](images/dbseclab_failure_report01.png)